 Nefertiti might have been of royal heritage.

-Nefertiti's family tree is mostly conjecture with two prevailing theories.
+Nefertiti's family tree is mostly conjectured with two prevailing theories.
 Some historians believe her father to be Ay, who was an important advisor to several pharaohs, including Nefertiti's future husband.
 (Ay even became pharaoh himself after King Tut's death in 1323 BCE.)
 Other academics speculate that Nefertiti was a princess from the Mittani kingdom in northern Syria.

 We do know that Nefertiti had a sister named Mutbenret (or Mutnodjemet), who is mentioned in the surviving art of Amarna.